BenMukebo/vet-clinic-database/README.md

 - Build a relational database based on a real-life example.
 - Create tables in SQL.
 - Insert and query data in SQL.
+- Use database transactions.
+- Modify and delete data in SQL.
+- Prepare complex queries that answer analytical questions.

 ## Getting Started